astropy/astropy/docs/convolution/kernels.rst

 The Gaussian kernel has better smoothing properties compared to the Box and the Top Hat.
 The Box filter is not isotropic and can produce artifacts (the source appears rectangular).
-The Mexican Hat filter removes noise and slowly varying structures (i.e., background), but produces a negative ring around the source.
+The Ricker Wavelet filter removes noise and slowly varying structures (i.e., background), but produces a negative ring around the source.
 The best choice for the filter strongly depends on the application.